- Review: An Animation Software for Frame-by-Frame Creation

 ISO is a critical camera setting to put into consideration when it comes to taking photos inside rooms.
 It is comparable to film speed.
 The faster the rate, the more delicate it is to light.
 Generally, the best way to take a shot is by using low ISO levels as too high ISO usually presents lots of grain, affecting the picture quality negatively.

 This should be among your first settings to change.
-It controls how open the lens is and the amount of light that to be allowed in.
+It controls how open the lens is and the amount of light that is to be allowed in.
 It is conveyed in f-numbers such as F/2, F/1.4, and f/3.5 to indicate the lens opening.
 The smaller the figure, the wider the aperture and the more light that will be let in.
-As a rule of thumb, indoor photography requires maximum light in and thus set low apertures depending on the light in the room.
+As a rule of thumb, indoor photography requires maximum light and thus set low apertures depending on the light in the room.
 This will ensure you got a nice picture all around, including the depth of the picture’s field.

 III.
 Shutter speed

 The shutter speed should be the last setting to adjust.
 This will determine how fast the picture will be taken and the period of exposure to light.
 Generally, indoor photography doesn’t need a shutter speed that is too slow, as this might cause a blurred image.
-You can play out with a shutter setting for the first few shots to see which setting will be the best.
+You can play it out with a shutter setting for the first few shots to see which setting will be the best.